-You can buy ‘Victoria Park’ from Amazon and is available to buy from good bookshops.
+You can buy ‘The Weekend Before The Wedding’ from Amazon and is available to buy from good bookshops.